michaelfaulkner/super-aLby/README.md

 To install super-aLby, clone this repository.

-The super-aLby Python application was written using Python 3.8 but is likely to support any Python version >= 3.6 (though we need to check this).
+super-aLby was written using Python 3.8 but is likely to support any Python version >= 3.6 (though we need to check this).
 It has been tested with CPython.

 super-aLby depends on [`numpy`](https://numpy.org).
 Some of the sample-analysis code (i.e., scripts contained in the [`output`](src/output) directory) also depends on [`matplotlib`](https://matplotlib.org) and [`rpy2`](